Visayas State University

-Visayas State University (VSU; Pambansang Pamantasan ng Visayas) is a university located in the city of Baybay, province of Leyte, Philippines.
+Visayas State University (VSU; Pambansang Pamantasan ng Visayas) is a university located in the city of Baybay, Leyte, Philippines.
 The five-campus VSU has eight colleges, three institutes and one school.
-Located in the main campus are the College of Veterinary Medicine, College of Engineering and Technology, College of Education, College of Forestry and Environmental Science, College of Arts and Science, College of Nursing, College of Management and Economics, College of Agriculture and Food Sciences, Institute of Strategic Research and Development Studies, Institute of Tropical Ecology and Environmental Management, Institute of Human Kinetics, and the Graduate School and Special Programs.
+Located on the main campus are the College of Veterinary Medicine, College of Engineering and Technology, College of Education, College of Forestry and Environmental Science, College of Arts and Science, College of Nursing, College of Management and Economics, College of Agriculture and Food Sciences, Institute of Strategic Research and Development Studies, Institute of Tropical Ecology and Environmental Management, Institute of Human Kinetics, and the Graduate School and Special Programs.

-Visayas State University is acknowledged by the Philippine Department of Tourism as a tourist destination for its diverse flora and fauna bounding the mainland and sea from side to side.
-With Mount Pangasugan and the Camotes Sea as VSU's backdrop.
-VSU administration promotes the school as a "Resort University" for having resorts, seafront suites, cottages, and providing services like bungalows catering to visitors and tourists coming over to the university.
+Visayas State University is acknowledged by the Philippine Department of Tourism as a tourist destination for its diverse flora and fauna, and with Mount Pangasugan and the Camotes Sea visible from the university.
+VSU administration promotes the school as a "Resort University" for having resorts and providing services like bungalows to visitors.

 History

 The institution was founded as Baybay Agricultural School on June 2, 1924.
-In 1934, it was renamed as Baybay Agricultural High School and in 1938 was named Baybay National Agricultural School (BNAS) through Commonwealth Act No. 313.
+In 1934, it was renamed as Baybay Agricultural High School, and in 1938 was named Baybay National Agricultural School (BNAS) through Commonwealth Act No. 313.

 BNAS was renamed Visayas Agricultural College on June 19, 1960.
-Even though the institution offered higher education, it still continued to offer secondary education as Experimental Rural High School.
+Even though the institution offered higher education, it continued to offer secondary education as Experimental Rural High School.

 It was renamed again to Visayas State College of Agriculture (ViSCA) on May 24, 1974.
 The university also offered elementary education through ViSCA Foundation Elementary School (VFES).

 In 1999, the school was one of four schools combined into a five-campus system.
 ViSCA became Leyte State University on August 11, 2001.

-The promulgation of Republic Act No. 9437 dated April 27, 2007 converted the then LSU into Visayas State University (VSU).
+The promulgation of Republic Act No. 9437 dated April 27, 2007, converted the then LSU into Visayas State University (VSU).
 The university also offered elementary and secondary education through ViSCA Foundation Elementary School (VFES) and VSU Laboratory High School (VSU-LHS) respectively.
 In 2018, The board of directors voted to rename VSU-LHS into VSU Integrated High School (VSU-IHS).